campus-experts/spring-2017/communities/citytechsocfall/community-assessment.md

 ### Accessibility
 - How accessible are the current resources in your community?
-Resources are very accessible, they are shared with everyone regradless of whether they could make the sessions or if they are a paid member of the Students Union or not.
+Resources are very accessible; they are shared with everyone regardless of whether they could make the sessions or if they are a paid member of the Students Union or not.
 - Are meetings held during hours where people may be working?
 We try to hold our meetings out of lecture time the first term we held them on Thursday evenings but this term we moved to Monday evenings.
 We also try to encourage people to drop in when they can if they are busy and miss the first half etc.

 ### Interests
 - Is your community made up only of computer science students?
 Are you OK with that?
-The majority of our community is made up of Computer Sciecne students but we have some members who are students in related fields such as Data Science and some students who come from completely different subject backgrounds.
+The majority of our community is made up of Computer Science students but we have some members who are students in related fields such as Data Science and some students who come from completely different subject backgrounds.
 - Is your community open to other topics, or are their interests very specific?
 Members of our community are mostly first year Computer Science students who have no specific subject interest as of yet so they are very open to other topics.
-On the otherhand we have quite a few members who study on the Games Technology course who tend to only be interested in games development related events.
+On the other hand we have quite a few members who study on the Games Technology course who tend to only be interested in games development related events.

 ### Goals
 - Why do people get involved in your community?